 2010 - 2015

-Blue Sky Day is a portrait of industrialization and climate change.
-The series documents 34 months of sky images taken from where I resided in Chaoyang District, Beijing, paired with daily air quality index (AQI) data.
-Each month is arranged in a calendar format, creating accidental color patterns.
-The sky’s color corresponds to AQI readings from China’s Ministry of Environmental Protection, with “Blue Sky Days” defined as an AQI of 100 or less.
+Blue Sky Day is a photographic project that investigates the intersection of environmental data, perception, and representation in the context of rapid industrialization.
+The series presents 34 months of sky images photographed from Beijing’s Chaoyang District, paired with daily Air Quality Index (AQI) data.
+Organized in monthly calendar grids, the images allow atmospheric conditions to accumulate into emergent visual patterns.
+The sky’s color corresponds to AQI readings reported by China’s Ministry of Environmental Protection, where “Blue Sky Days” are defined as those with an AQI of 100 or below.

 Blue Sky Day | December 2012 © CYJO